-- B. leadership experience; - C. experience with directorships and boards, or can demonstrate a preparedness to question, challenge and critique, and a willingness to understand and commit to the highest standards of governance; - D. commitment to uphold all the legal duties, responsibilities and obligations of a Director; - E. absence of other commitments which would restrict the ability of the person to act effectively as a Director; - F. is of high repute and recognised integrity, and in the case of Member Directors, that the person is so acknowledged under Law and Custom by the Gnaala Karla Booja People; - G. has not been convicted in the last five years of a criminal offence punished by imprisonment of 12 months or more by any Australian jurisdiction; and - (v) is able to produce a National Police Certificate which is acceptable to the Selections Committee.
+- B. leadership experience; - C. experience with directorships and boards, or can demonstrate a preparedness to question, challenge and critique, and a willingness to understand and commit to the highest standards of governance; - D. commitment to uphold all the legal duties, responsibilities and obligations of a Director; - E. absence of other commitments which would restrict the ability of the person to act effectively as a Director; - F. is of high repute and recognised integrity; - G. has not been convicted in the last five years of a criminal offence punishable by imprisonment of 12 months or more by any Australian jurisdiction; and - (v) is able to produce a National Police Certificate which is acceptable to the Selections Committee.